smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 Behind me, the investor brushed dust off his suit.
 "Hunger-driven marketing.
 I like it.
 Creates urgency, drives engagement."
 He pulled out his phone, and began tapping notes.
 "But I'm going to be honest with you - you're a big risk.
 Four untested co-founders, catastrophic burn rate, no proven revenue model."

 I turned from the void.
+The hunger crawled back into its cage, and I crawled back into my suit.

 He met my eyes but still didn't see.
 "I need proof.
 Concrete evidence of return.
 Show me your Q4 projections.
 Show me you can actually deliver on this vision."
 He packed up his thermoses like nothing had happened.
 "Bring me numbers that justify your vision.
 Then, we'll talk."